Zungeni Mountain skirmish: Aftermath

-During the day of the action Chelmsford had spoken at the Nondweni River camp with three peace envoys from Cetshwayo; these were sent away in the evening with conditions that Chelmsford knew would be largely unacceptable to Cetshwayo.
+During the day of the action, Chelmsford had spoken at the Nondweni River camp with three peace envoys from Cetshwayo.
+The envoys were sent away in the evening with conditions Chelmsford knew would be largely unacceptable to the Zulu king.
 From 6 June the camp was developed into a fortified base, known as Fort Newdigate, to support the advance further into Zululand.
-The action at Zungeni Mountain and the death of the Prince Imperial, who had been a popular figure among the British staff officers, unsettled the men of the 2nd Division.
+The action at Zungeni Mountain and the death of the Prince Imperial, who had been a popular figure among the British staff officers, worried the men of the 2nd Division.
 On the evening of 6 June, a false alarm at Fort Newdigate led to chaos with more than 1,000 rifle shots made from the perimeter and several rounds of artillery canister shot fired.
 Seven British soldiers were wounded by friendly fire and several horses killed before order was restored.

-Intelligence gathered during the skirmish at Zungeni proved that the Zulus were not from the main army, whose men had largely returned to their homes after the victory at Isandlwana, but were local levies.
-Cetshwayo was still hopeful that peace could be negotiated and had delayed the recall of the royal army, now around 20,000 strong, to Ulundi until later in June.
+Intelligence gathered during the skirmish at Zungeni proved the Zulus were not from the main army, whose men had largely returned to their homes after the victory at Isandlwana, but were local levies.
+Cetshwayo was still hopeful peace could be negotiated and had delayed the recall of the royal army, now around 20,000 strong, to Ulundi until June.
 A further raid on Zungeni was mounted on 8 June by a force of lancers, dragoons and two 7-pounder artillery pieces.
-This forced the Zulus to withdraw towards Ulundi and lead to the burning of several more homesteads.
-Carey's delayed court-martial proceeded on 12 June and he was found guilty of "misbehaviour before the enemy" and sent home.
-(Note: The conviction of Carey was found to be unsound by the Judge Advocate General, James Cornelius O'Dowd, in late July as the Prince had exercised effective command of the patrol, and was quahsed.
+This forced the Zulus to withdraw towards Ulundi and led to the burning of several more homesteads.
+Carey's delayed court-martial proceeded on 12 June, and he was found guilty of "misbehaviour before the enemy" and sent home.
+(Note: The conviction of Carey was found to be unsound by the Judge Advocate General, James Cornelius O'Dowd, in late July as the Prince had exercised effective command of the patrol, and was quashed.
 Carey rejoined his regiment and died of illness in India in 1883.)
-On 13 June Chelmsford removed Marshall from the 2nd Division, placing him in command of this lines of communication, Drury-Lowe became the senior cavalry officer with the two columns.
+On 13 June Chelmsford removed Marshall from the 2nd Division, placing him in command of the lines of communication, while Drury-Lowe became the senior cavalry officer with the two columns.